Three Card Spread

 I close my computer and sing along with the radio…

 Byzantia Harlow (b.
 1986) lives and works in London.
 She received her MA Painting from The Royal College of Art, London and her BA (Hons) Fine Art from Central Saint Martins.
 Harlow’s work investigates the intersection between true experience, constructed encounter and embellished recollection.
-Recent projects have focused on re-enactments of a genuine encounters laced with fictitious elements.
+Recent projects have focused on re-enactments of genuine encounters laced with fictitious elements.
 Harlow is interested in the gap between source and sample, re-assembling these fissures to create veneers of truth – where the effigies may have become more meaningful than the originals.
 Her long-term interest in alternative societies, groups exploring the spiritual or supernatural and unconventional healing practices informs current work.
 For Harlow, every determination of an event is the balance between cynicism, or acceptance of the mystical.
 Blending the natural and the supra-natural, the work asks the viewer to take a leap of faith, to follow Harlow through the labyrinthine structures of sculpture, of social performance, and of constructed narrative.
 The artist is opening the door to both possible enlightenment and potential (dis)illusionment.